F5Networks/f5-openstack-agent/doc/HowTo-DeployLBaaSAgent.md

 How to Deploy the F5 LBaaS Agent in OpenStack
 ------------------------

-#Overview
+# Overview
 Use the information in this guide to deploy the F5 LBaaS Agent in your OpenStack cloud.

-#Prerequisites
+## Prerequisites

-You must deploy the [F5 LBaaS Plug-in]({{ f5-os-lbaasv1/index.html | prepend: site.url }}) before you deploy the agent.
+- Install the [F5 LBaaS Plug-in]({{ f5-os-lbaasv1/index.html | prepend: site.url }}) before you deploy the Agent.

-You must have at least one BIG-IP cluster, or 'device service group \(DSG\)' set up before you deply the agent.
+- Set up at least one BIG-IP cluster - or, 'device service group \(DSG\)' -  before you deploy the Agent.
+You'll need administrator access to the BIG-IP and all cluster members.

-**Tip:** Make note of the IP addresses and credentials for the devices in the cluster; you'll need to enter them in the agent's config file.
+**Tip:** Make note of the IP addresses and credentials for the devices in the cluster; you'll need to enter them in the Agent's config file\(s\).

-# Agent Installation

-##Placement
+- Agent configuration file\(s\) \([see Figure 1 (PDF)](lbaas-agent-config-sample.pdf)\).
+The installation will create a default config file, but you'll need a separate file for each agent you install.

+## Placement

 You can run the F5 LBaaS agent on any host that has the Neutron python libraries installed.
-We recommed using a Neutron Controller or Gateway node, as they contain the appropriate libraries by default.
+We recommend using a Neutron Controller or Gateway node, as they contain the appropriate libraries by default.
 You can also choose to run the agent on a dedicated node.

+We also recommend running multiple F5 LBaaS agents for the same environment simultaneously on different hosts, as doing so provides some redundancy in LBaaS provisioning for that environment.

+**Note:** If you choose to deploy multiple agents for the same environment, they *must* run on different hosts.

-You can run multiple F5 LBaaS agents on the same host simultaneously.
+You can run multiple F5 LBaaS agents simultaneously on the same host, but they must be orchestrating different environments \(in other words, different TMOS clusters with a different environment prefixes\).

-## 1. Install Neutron Gateway Packages

-First, install the F5 LBaaS agent on the server.
+# Install the Agent

+Use the command set for your OS to install the Neutron Gateway Packages for the LBaaS Agent.

-### Ubuntu:
+## Ubuntu:

-`dpkg -i f5-bigip-lbaas-agent\_1.1.0-1\_all.deb`
+`dpkg -i f5-bigip-lbaas-agent_1.1.0-1_all.deb`

-### Red Hat/Centos:
+## Red Hat/CentOS:

 `rpm -i f5-bigip-lbaas-agent-1.1.0-1.noarch.rpm`

-**NOTE:** The actual file names may vary from version to version.
+**NOTE:** The actual file names will vary from version to version.

-## 2. Stop the Agent
+## Stop the Agent

-The agent launches automatically on install; since it hasn't been configured yet, **run the command below to stop the process**:
+The agent launches automatically on install; since it hasn't been configured yet, **run the appropriate command for your distro to stop the process**:

+## Ubuntu
 `service f5-bigip-lbaas-agent stop`

 To remove any error messages logged while the process ran, use the command `rm /var/log/neutron/f5-bigip-lbaas-agent.log`.

-### Install Additional Agents
+## RedHat / CentOS
+???

+## Installing Multiple Agents

-You can run multiple F5 LBaaS agents - and, therefore, multiple clusters - simultaneously.
-If you wish to install additional agents on separate hosts, do so now.
-Be sure to complete both of the above steps \(install, then stop\) for each additional agent.
+If you wish to run multiple agents on separate hosts, complete both of the installation steps \(install, then stop\) on each host.

-## 3. Set up the Agent
+# Set up the Agent

-The agent configuration settings are found in the file */etc/neutron/f5-bigip-lbaas-agent.ini*.
+The agent configuration settings are found in */etc/neutron/f5-bigip-lbaas-agent.ini*.
 A sample configuration file \(Figure 1\) explains the various available settings.

 [View Figure 1 (PDF)](lbaas-agent-config-sample.pdf)